Node.JS Revolution: Farewell to Axios and Fetch API in Version 17.5.0

 Peter Le Articles, Development Technologies & Tools, Node.js, React 2 Comments

-Attention: The following article was published over 4 years ago, and the information provided may be aged or outdated.
-Please keep that in mind as you read the post.Building a messaging app sounds complicated, but it really isn’t.
+Attention: This article was published over 5 years ago, and the information provided may be aged or outdated.
+While some topics are evergreen, technology moves fast, so please keep that in mind as you read the post.Building a messaging app sounds complicated, but it really isn’t.
 With the right tools, creating one might be simpler than you think.
-In this post, I will show you how to accomplish …
+In this …